Systemorph/IFRS17CalculationEngine/PresentValueSeries/Readme.md

 ## Got Questions?

-For support around the **Full IFRS 17 Template** project get in contact with our [Community Team](https://systemorph.cloud/community) or contact us through [Linkedin](https://www.linkedin.com/company/systemorph) or add your questions directly on [YouTube channel](https://www.youtube.com/@systemorph) videos.
+For support around the **Present Value of Cash flow** project get in contact with our [Community Team](https://systemorph.cloud/community) or contact us through [Linkedin](https://www.linkedin.com/company/systemorph) or add your questions directly on [YouTube channel](https://www.youtube.com/@systemorph) videos.